codyh587/borrow-a-fry/README.md

 <br>

 ## My ID Looks Wrong?
 If you find that your ID card is displayed too large or you'd like to modify its appearance, you can modify the React Native code at [src/IdScreen.js](src/IdScreen.js).
 Specifically, you may want to modify the Image components' style props on lines [76-84](src/IdScreen.js#L76-L84) and [103-111](src/IdScreen.js#L103-L111).
 Styles in React Native are modeled after CSS.
 Read the [Expo docs](https://docs.expo.dev/) to learn about Expo development.
-For reference, you can check the `package.json` for commands to start the Expo development server.
+For reference, check `package.json` for commands to start the Expo development server.
 Happy coding!